kiss-audio/kiss-audio/modules/diode-clipper/README.md

 ## Diode Clipper

 ### Purpose
-This is a passive module that uses diodes to distort the audio waveform.
+This module uses diodes to distort the audio waveform.
 It is based on the [Mojo Maestro](https://audioxpress.com/article/you-can-diy-build-the-mojo-maestro) design by Ethan Winer.

 ### Schematic
 ![alt text](schematic.jpg)